Cure For Snoring & Snoring Treatment

 - People that snore are three times more likely to experience a health condition than people that do not snore.

 - There is a hereditary factor in seven out of 10 snorers.

 - The loudest recorded snore was 111 decibels (a normal conversation is about 60 decibels and anything above 90 decibels can cause ear damage).

 Causes Of Snoring

 Certain factors relax the throat tissues excessively so they partially block the airway and lead to snoring.
 For example, if you drink, smoke, take muscle relaxers or sleeping pills, you are more likely to snore.
 Being overweight or having excess weight around the neck also contributes to snoring.
 And sleep position affects snoring — if you sleep on your back, you are more likely to snore.

 In children, enlarged tonsils or adenoids may cause snoring.

 If your snoring is accompanied by audible gasps or choking, this combination could indicate that you have obstructive sleep apnea.
 As you sleep, your airway becomes completely blocked and your breathing stops.
 When your breathing stops, it triggers your brain to respond by waking you up slightly so you start to breathe again.
 As you resume breathing, you might gasp or choke.
 This pattern repeats multiple times per night (sometimes hundreds of times), preventing you from getting adequate sleep.

-If you or a family member is a chronic snorer, it is highly recommended you speak to a sleep specialist, or contact New Jersey Sleep Apnea Solutions for further evaluation.
+If you or a family member is a chronic snorer, it is highly recommended you speak to a sleep specialist or contact New Jersey Sleep Apnea Solutions in West Orange for further evaluation.

-After confirming the diagnosis, Dr. Ivan F. Stein and the team at New Jersey Sleep Apnea Solutions can explore your treatment options.
-Please call us at (855) WHY-SNORE or (855) 949-7667.
+After confirming the diagnosis, Drs.
+Ivan & Allan Stein and the team at New Jersey Sleep Apnea Solutions can explore your treatment options.
+Please call us a today, we look forward to hearing from you!